We offer a tailored travel health service including a full range of vaccinations and advice on malaria prophylaxis.

 If you require any vaccinations relating to foreign travel you need to make an appointment with the practice nurse to discuss your travel arrangements.
 This will include which countries and areas within countries that you are visiting to determine what vaccinations are required.
 You will be seen by a nurse who has experience and training in travel medicine and immunisation, and who has access to specialist travel health online resources.

-There is further information about countries and vaccinations required on the Fit for Travel website and we suggest that you visit the website before your appointment.
+There is further information about countries and vaccinations required on the NATHNAC website - www.nathnac.net and we suggest that you visit the travel health pro section of the website before your appointment.